granolocks/gabekoss.com/content/notes/writing_with_vim.md

 au BufRead *.md set ft=
 ```

-This sets the filetype of any file with a `*.md*` file extention to a null
+This sets the file type of any file with a `*.md*` file extension to a null
-value which effectivel disables syntax highlighting.
+value which effective disables syntax highlighting.
 This helps with `vim`
 trying to syntax highlight things like a hyphen as an unclosed single quoted
 string.